raylv17/Game_of_Life_CA/README.md

 - numerical_grid.py
 - graphical_grid.py

-- 'Examples' includes a videos of Conway's Game of Life and Accumulation.
+- 'Examples' includes videos of Conway's Game of Life and Accumulation.
 (For Generating Videos go to subheading 'FFMPEG')

 numerical_grid generates a square matrix of 1s and 0s and returns it to graphical_grid.
 The arrangement of 1s and 0s is determined by the methods used inside numerical_grid.py.